liberjul/CONSTAXv2/docs/source/tutorial1.rst

 the representative sequence fasta file of your culture isolates if you have any and you want to try to match with the OTUs (e.g. ``isolates.fasta``), and the sequence reference database you want to use, for Fungi (e.g. ``sh_general_release_eukaryotes_91074_RepS_04.02.2020.fasta``, see the :ref:`referenceDB` page for details).

-You tutorial folder shuld look like this:
+You tutorial folder should look like this:

 .. image:: images/folder.png
    :align: center

-It is smart to use the sh command line interpreter, so will create a and ``.sh`` file and we will write the CONSTAX commans in it.
+It is smart to use the sh command line interpreter, so we will create a ``.sh`` file and write the CONSTAX commands in it.

 .. code-block:: language